 Can't Sleep?
-Try This Evening Ritual
+Try This Evening Ritual (Updated for 2026)

-Jennifer Stefanow • October 11, 2024
+Jennifer Stefanow • July 13, 2026

 Written by Jennifer Stanley

-Start With Your Daily Routine
+Examine Your Daily Routine

 How you pace your day influences how well you sleep at night.
-In general, you want to tackle your toughest mental and physical activities soon after waking, taking on less stressful stuff as you get closer to bedtime.
+In general, you want to tackle your toughest mental and physical activities soon after waking, taking on less stressful activities as you get closer to bedtime.
 Recently, some people have reported terrific success using the 10-3-2-1-0 sleep rule.

 What Is the 10-3-2-1-0 Sleep Rule?